-Yes, you need to report any change of residential address in the U.S. to the federal government, within 10 days of the change.
+Yes, you need to report any change of residential address in the U.S. within 10 days of the change.
 If you need to move to temporary housing for a COVID-related period of isolation or quarantine of more than 10 days, you should also update your address.
 Be sure to change it again when you move back into your regular residence.
-Follow our guidelines for updating your address, and please remember that your “current” address needs to remain a U.S. address.
+Follow our guidelines for updating your address, and please remember that your “SEVIS” address needs to remain a U.S. address.

 Will the mandatory U-M International Health Insurance plan cover COVID-19 testing and treatment?

 Yes.
 The International Student/Scholar Health Insurance Plan covers COVID-19 testing and treatment.
 GradCare also covers COVID-19 testing and treatment.
 Please review the health insurance FAQs for details.
 If you still have questions, contact the International Center’s Health Insurance Advisor.